webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 URLs must follow [valid URL syntax](https://www.w3.org/Addressing/URL/url-spec.html).
 For example, if you're crawling a page that can be accessed on the public internet, your URL should start with `http://` or `https://`.

 Refer to a specific [_Crawl Scope_ option](#crawl-scope) for details on how each crawl scope interacts with this URL.

+#### Special Treatment of Redirects

+Browsertrix will handle redirects from `http` to `https` and a bare domain to the `www` subdomain gracefully.
+This means that if `webrecorder.net` redirects to `www.webrecorder.net`, `www.webrecorder.net` will be treated as being the same domain in the context of crawl scope.

 ??? example "Crawling with HTTP basic auth"